-A large body of research has investigated factors affecting the recruitment and retention of healthcare professionals-especially physicians-in rural areas.5 Many studies have investigated the influence of "nature versus nurture" on physicians' decisions to practice in rural locations, with "nature" referring to factors in physicians' backgrounds (such as growing up in a rural area, demographic characteristics, or professional motivations and intentions), versus "nurture" (factors like the location and characteristics of the medical school the healthcare professional attended, the residency experience, or Federal and State programs providing incentives to practice in rural area or who participated in a rural rotation during their training or residency are more likely to choose to practice in a rural location (MacQueen et al., 2018).
-Other factors positively associated with healthcare professionals' choice of rural locations, in some (but not all) studies reviewed by MacQueen et al. include: having family in the chosen location, being male, being focused on primary care or family medicine, participation in programs providing scholarships or loan repayment assistance in exchange for rural practice, being interested in a broad scope of practice, having lived or spent recreational time in rural areas, and recreational activities or small town lifestyle being important to healthcare professionals in their location choice.
+A large body of research has investigated factors affecting the recruitment and retention of healthcare professionals-especially physicians-in rural areas.
+Many studies have investigated the influence of "nature versus nurture" on physicians' decisions to practice in rural locations, with "nature" referring to factors in physicians' backgrounds (such as growing up in a rural area, demographic characteristics, or professional motivations and intentions), versus "nurture" (factors like the location and characteristics of the medical school the healthcare professional attended, the residency experience, or Federal and State programs providing incentives to practice in rural areas).
+The most robust findings across many studies are that healthcare professionals who grew up in a rural area or who participated in a rural rotation during their training or residency are more likely to choose to practice in a rural location (MacQueen et al., 2018).
+Other factors positively associated with healthcare professionals' choice of rural locations in some (but not all) studies reviewed by MacQueen et al. include: having family in the chosen location, being male, being focused on primary care or family medicine, participation in programs providing scholarships or loan repayment assistance in exchange for rural practice, being interested in a broad scope of practice, having lived or spent recreational time in rural areas, and recreational activities or small town lifestyle being important to healthcare professionals in their location choice.